-Since January 2015, Dr Clarke has worked on the cataloguing, conservation and analysis of the John Houstone Collection of Early Australian Silver at the National Gallery of Australia.
+Since January 2015, Christina has worked on the John Houstone Collection of Early Australian Silver at the National Gallery of Australia.
 She is particularly interested in the technical aspects of early Australian silver: how silversmiths in colonial Australia produced their wares under the strain of geograpical, cultural and technological isolation.
 An interview with Dr Clarke about this project can be found at the blog of the Canberra Library Tribe.

 In 2018, Christina is researching gold and silver plate produced for the court of Louis XIV, for which she had received an Endeavour Research Fellowship.